GuidanceMantras/GuidanceMantras/README.md

 - if you want to make any decision in your life please follow below approach
 - Do not allow your emotions to influence your decisions
 - Go out for a walk and free your mind first
+- Learn to take decision based on data and informations
 - never ever take any decisions in urgent
 - never ever take any decisions when you are happy/sad
 - while walking think about pros and cons of your decision and write them down in mobile/sticky notes